At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: From particles to the mean-field

 \section{From particles to the mean-field}

-In this section, we show how solutions to a `relaxed' version of (\ref{MV}) emerge as the support for the limit points of a finite particle system with positive feedback.
-It is this particle system that motivates the applications described in the introduction and hence it is a salient point that `relaxed' solutions to (\ref{MV}) indeed describe the large population mean-field limit.
+In what follows we will show how solutions to a `relaxed' version of (\ref{MV}) emerge as the limit points of a finite-dimensional particle system with positive feedback.
+It is this particle system that motivates the applications described in the introduction, and hence it is a salient point that `relaxed' solutions to (\ref{MV}) indeed describe the large population mean-field limit.